MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Which apps are validated in my submission?

 The main app and the libraries required by the main app are validated and uploaded to [!INCLUDE[prod_short](../includes/prod_short.md)].
-If you have included libraries, which aren't required by the main app, they'll be ignored during the validation and won't be uploaded to the service.
+If you have included libraries, which aren't required by the main app, they are ignored during the validation and aren't uploaded to the service.

 For example, let's consider an app A, which has an offer in the AppSource marketplace and A depends on a library named B, which doesn't have any dependencies.
 If you create a new submission with A as the main app and include B, C, and D as libraries, then only A and B will be validated.
 C and D will be ignored because they aren't required by the main app A. If B is updated to depend on C and D, then all apps in the submission will now be validated by the service.